vlofgren/BlockDomainsWithIPTables/README.md

 The utility adds filters to the OUTPUT chain in iptables and ip6tables that prevents a specified user from accessing any of the IPs associated with a domain.

 You also to edit `main.py` to configure the users and restrictions.
+The command needs to be run as root to work.
+Please make sure you read and understand what it does.
+You may need to install 'ipset' if it's not installed by default.
+After installing it, you may need to reboot.

 You should have a basic understanding of iptables to use this utility, although unless you've added a script that persists the IPtables changes, they should normally reset each time you restart.